-Graduands with a disability that could cause mobility problems should contact the Graduation Office as soon as possible so that appropriate arrangements can be made.
+Graduands with a disability that could cause mobility problems should contact the Graduation Office.
+If you choose to graduate in person and have a disability that could cause mobility problems at the ceremony, you can note the relevant details as part of your graduation application and/or contact the Graduation Office as soon as possible so that appropriate arrangements can be made.